zarr-developers/governance/GOVERNANCE.md

 The ZSC's responsibilities are:

-1. Interface between the Project and its fiscal sponsor (NumFocus).
+1. Interface between the Project and its fiscal sponsor (NumFOCUS).
 2. Manage the copyrights and trademarks associated with the Project.
 3. Manage the list of Affiliated Software Projects, including decisions about new affiliations and removal of affiliations.